-All the properties shown above have default values, so you don't have to specify them all.
-The link to the homepage can be customized, by default it is pointing to index.html and using the Helium home icon.
-The links for the right navigation bar (navLinks, by default empty) can be an IconLink with optional text, a ButtonLink with an optional icon, or a plain TextLink or ImageLink.
+The links for the right side of the top navigation bar (navLinks, by default empty) can be an IconLink with optional text, a ButtonLink with an optional icon, a plain TextLink, an ImageLink or a drop-down Menu.
 All links can be external or internal, in case of the latter, it is always a path from the perspective of Laika's virtual root, not a file system path, and will be validated (dead links will cause the transformation to fail).
-Finally, the highContrast option indicates whether the background color should have a high contrast to the background of the page (darker in light mode and lighter in dark mode).